 How to Make Pom Poms: Supplies

-- Yarn in any fun colors.
+- YARN in any fun colors.
 I like to use 8 ply yarn but you can use any thickness you like.
+You can use all one color or use several different colors in the same pom pom for a rainbow effect.

 How to Make Pom Poms: Instructions